bg-write/is-your-dog-emo/README.md

-# is-your-dog-emo
+# is your dog emo.

 ## NOTE: This README.md is a work-in-progress.
+README last updated: 11/16/20

 ### is your dog emo.
 An app that pulls a random genre name string from the Genrenator API and a random dog image from the RandomDog API to answer life's great question: Is your dog emo?
 Maybe your dog is into Dominican Punk Chileno.
 Or Canadian R&B House.
 Let's find out!

 This app was inspired by isthisbandemo.com.

 ### Original wireframe:
 *Screenshot of my wireframe*